Meghan Markle and Harry's explosive Oprah interview: The biggest revelations

 This isn't over

 Even though the interview itself is over now, the revelations and fallout are not.
-Winfrey promised she'll offer up additional details in a chat with her BFF, Gayle King, on CBS This Morning.
+Winfrey promised she'll offer up additional details in a chat with her BFF, Gayle King, as well as with Anthony Mason and Tony Dokoupil, on CBS This Morning.
 That'll air Monday morning.

 "Oprah Winfrey will join us live with never-before-seen clips from her interview with Duchess of Sussex, Meghan & Prince Harry," the show's official account tweeted.